AelveMC/infiniStructures/README.md

 # infiniStructures Custom Dimensions for Minecraft 1.16
 Adds two dimensions where structures spawn very often.
-These are supposed to be accessed as late-game objecives, and complements my other survival datapack; Enhanced Survival
+These are supposed to be accessed as late-game objectives, and complements my other survival datapack; Enhanced Survival

 Warning: Custom dimensions are still experimental.
 This datapack may break at any time.
 This should also not be used by weak computers.